Skip to main content

 2. Identify and describe at least two conservation practices Jeff Outhier and his team use to manage the 108,000 acres of the Cimarron National Grasslands.

-3. Explain challenges to managing the Cimarron National Grasslands that exist today
+3. Explain current challenges to managing the Cimarron National Grasslands

-4. What was on thing that surprised you as you watched this virtual tour?
+4. What was one thing that surprised you as you watched this virtual tour?

 References